peter9825/ResumeBuilder/README.md

 Project Overview

-This project is an AI-powered resume generator that creates professional tech resumes in Markdown format based on a given job description and personal profile.
+This project is an AI-powered resume generator that creates professional tech resumes in markdown format based on a given job description and personal profile.
 It utilizes Google's Gemini AI to analyze job requirements and tailor resumes accordingly.
+The program stores job ad data from multiple JSON files into an SQLite database to be observed by the user.

 Why Gemini?